rust-lang/book/nostarch/chapter15.md

 remain uncollected forever.
 To visualize this reference cycle, we’ve created a diagram in Figure 15-4.

-Unmatched: GraphicSlug

-Unmatched: CaptionLine
+Figure 15-4: A reference cycle of lists `a` and `b` pointing to each other

 If you uncomment the last `println!` and run the program, Rust will try to print this cycle with `a` pointing to `b` pointing to `a` and so forth until it overflows the stack.

 Compared to a real-world program, the consequences of creating a reference cycle in this example aren’t very dire: right after we create the reference